 DefinitionNiemann-Pick disease refers to a group of inherited conditions that affect the body’s metabolism.
-In patients with this rare disorder, fatty material builds up in various vital organs, sometimes including the brain.There are four main types of Niemann-Pick disease:
+In those with this rare disorder, fatty material builds up in various vital organs, which can include the brain.There are 4 main types of Niemann-Pick disease:

-- Type A—causes fatty substances to collect in the liver and spleen.
-Patients have severe brain damage and usually die by age two or three.
+- Type A—Causes fatty substances to collect in the liver and spleen.
+Children have severe brain damage and usually die by 2-3 years of age.

-- Type B—affects the liver and spleen.
+- Type B—Affects the liver and spleen.
 Organs enlarge during the pre-teen years.
 There is usually no brain damage.
-Patients usually suffer from breathing problems and die in teen years or early adulthood.The prognosis is better for type B than type A.
+Children usually have breathing problems and die in their teen years or early adulthood.The prognosis is better for type B than type A.

 |Liver and Spleen|